pizzawarrior/Node-CSV-Reader/README.md

 - `docker compose up`
 - cd to api, then: `npm test`
 -> 3 tests should pass, confirming proper database configuration
+* To run this project in the browser:
+- Make sure Docker desktop is open: `docker compose up`
+- cd client, then run: `npm run dev`

 <!-- * To run the frontend: `npm run dev` -->

 ### Current status: